Resources

 1. Changes In Lifestyle And Health Conditions

 NRIs must regularly evaluate the impact of lifestyle changes and health conditions on their Life Insurance policies.
 This assessment is crucial as it affects the type and extent of coverage needed.
-Lifestyle changes such as moving to a different country or adopting new habits can directly impact their health and in turn their life insurance plan.
+Lifestyle changes such as moving to a different country or adopting new habits can directly impact their health.

-Milestones such as marriage or childbirth must also be considered when increasing sum assured to ensure ample support for dependents, even after retirement.
-Regular evaluation is crucial to make suitable modifications concerning premium payments and adequate risk cover provided through Life Insurance policies tailored to changing personal circumstances.
+Milestones such as marriage or childbirth must also be considered when increasing the sum assured to ensure ample support for dependents, even after retirement.
+Regular evaluation is crucial to make suitable modifications concerning premium payments and adequate risk coverage through life insurance policies tailored to changing personal circumstances.

 2. Increase in income and assets